-A slight deviation from our usual unapologetic rants about personal finance and paying investment fees for things that add no value, for a brief personal account of this Editor’s experience with pet insurance.
+A slight deviation from our usual unapologetic rants about personal finance, investing and compounding investment fees for things that add no value, here’s a brief personal account of this Editor’s experience with pet insurance.

 Yes – pet insurance – the surest sign that having children has become too expensive for most people.